Manchester Liberalism: Terminology

 In January 1848, Conservative Benjamin Disraeli first used the term "the Manchester School".
 According to historian Ralph Raico and as indicated by the German liberal Julius Faucher in 1870, the term "Manchesterism" was invented by Ferdinand Lassalle (the founder of German socialism) and was meant as an abusive term.

+Legacy

+In September 2025, Andy Burnham told Tom McTague his ideology is “Burnhamism” or “Manchesterism”.